The biggest adventure you can take is live the life of your dreams. Oprah Winfrey

 In 1971, while she was still in high school, Oprah’s style and emotional delivery won her the attention of and a position with a radio station in Nashville.
 After transitioning to TV in Nashville and later Baltimore, she eventually moved to Chicago in 1983 to host the low-rated morning show, AM Chicago.

-Within months, Oprah Winfrey overtook Phil Donahue as the top rated talk show in Chicago.
+With top-ratings, Oprah Winfrey overtook Donahue as the top rated talk show in Chicago.
 After a few years, the show was renamed The Oprah Winfrey Show and went on to air for 25 years.

 Oprah’s unique style resulted in an entirely new form of communication on television – that of a more intimate confessional, despite being on national tv.
 Her total empathy with guests – often to the point of tears – created an environment where they felt more willing to share personal stories.